OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/set.md

 ---
 title: set
-description: This page provides instructions on how to use the 'set' command to select similar companies for comparison, including usage and parameter details.
+description: "This page provides instructions on how to use the 'set' command to select" similar companies for comparison, including usage and parameter details.
 keywords:
 - similar companies